mozilla/skywriter/docs/tutorials/commands.html.markdown

 -------

-In this tutorial, we created a brand new plugin that leveraged an existing JavaScript library to do useful text transformation in Bespin.
+In this tutorial, we created a brand new plugin that leveraged an existing JavaScript library to do useful text transformation in Skywriter.
 Key concepts
 covered:

 * using dryice server mode to test new plugins